remy/remysharp.com/public/blog/promise-waterfall.md

 promise.then(console.log);
 ```

-Remember that the `Array.form({ length: 10 })` is simply generating an array from 0 to 9 for this demo purpose.
+Remember that the `Array.from({ length: 10 })` is simply generating an array from 0 to 9 for this demo purpose.
 Also note that `run()` is *inside* the reduce function, and the end result is no longer an array of promises, but in fact a single promise (and so I drop the use of `Promise.all`).

 Now you can see from the JS Bin below that the promises run in sequence (I've added a console):